The Defect of Random Hyperspherical Harmonics: Outline of the paper

 In the spherical case, from \paref{cov} with $d=2$, the random model \paref{rf} has covariance kernel given by $ \Cov(T_\ell(x),T_\ell(y))=P_\ell(\cos d(x,y)) $, $x,y\in \mathbb S^2$, where $P_\ell \equiv G_{\ell;2}$ is still the $\ell$-th Legendre polynomial \cite[\S 4.7]{szego}.
 Hilb's asymptotics \cite[Theorem 8.21.6]{szego} gives, for large eigenvalues,

-similar to \paref{berrycov} but for the square root that seems to keep a trace about the geometry of the sphere.
+uniformly for $\theta\in [0, \pi - \varepsilon]$, similar to \paref{berrycov} but for the square root that keeps a trace about the geometry of the sphere.
 In recent years, the geometry of random spherical eigenfunctions has been studied by several papers, motivated also by applications in Cosmology - for instance concerning the analysis of CMB \cite{dogiocam}.
-In particular, so-called Lipschitz Killing curvatures \cite[\S 6.3]{adlertaylor} have been investigated; namely (in dimension $d=2$), the boundary length \cite{mauphd, Wig, wigsurvey}, the area \cite{maudom, def, Nonlin} and the Euler-Poicar\'e characteristic \cite{eulvale, fluct} of excursion sets at any level.
+In particular, so-called Lipschitz Killing curvatures \cite[\S 6.3]{adlertaylor} have been investigated; namely (in dimension $d=2$), the boundary length \cite{mauphd, Wig, wigsurvey, MRW17}, the area \cite{maudom, def, Nonlin} and the Euler-Poincar\'e characteristic \cite{eulvale, fluct} of excursion sets at any level.
 For each of the just mentioned geometric functionals, the same qualitative behavior has been observed, i.e. a lower-order asymptotic variance in the nodal case (see \cite[\S 1.2]{eulvale} for an overview).

 This paper plays a key role in the analysis of Lipschitz-Killing curvatures on the hypersphere; indeed, we complete the investigation of the empirical volume of excursion sets that was started in \cite{maudom}.
 Proposition \ref{prop var} compared to \paref{varmaudom} confirms the behavior predicted by Berry for the variance \cite{berry2002} also in this case: it is clear that the leading constant in \paref{varmaudom} vanishes for $z=0$.
 This phenomenon has a deeper interpretation related to chaotic expansions which also explain the rate we obtain in the nodal case (Theorem \ref{th qclt} compared to \paref{wassmaudom}); we shall be back on this issue in \S\ref{on rates}.